Peptic ulcersDuodenal ulcers; Gastric ulcers; Helicobacter pylori; H. pylori

 - Heart Problems.
 Chest pain, such as from angina or a heart attack, is more likely to occur with exercise and may radiate to the neck, jaw, or arms.
 In addition, patients typically have distinct risk factors for heart disease, such as a family history, smoking, high blood pressure, obesity, or high cholesterol.

 - Gallstones.
 The primary symptom in gallstones is a steady gripping or gnawing pain on the right side under the rib cage, which can be severe and can radiate to the upper back.
 Some patients experience pain behind the breastbone.
 The pain often occurs after a fatty or heavy meal, but gallstones almost never cause dyspepsia.

-- Irritable Bowel Syndrome.
-Irritable bowel syndrome can cause dyspepsia, nausea and vomiting, bloating, and abdominal pain.
+- Irritable Bowel Syndrome (IBS).
+IBS can cause dyspepsia, nausea and vomiting, bloating, and abdominal pain.
 It occurs more often in women than in men.

 Dyspepsia may also occur with gastritis, stomach cancer, or as a side effect of certain drugs, including NSAIDs, antibiotics, iron, corticosteroids, theophylline, and calcium blockers.

 Noninvasive Tests for Gastrointestinal (GI) Bleeding

 When ulcers are suspected, the doctor will order tests to detect bleeding.
 These may include a rectal exam, complete blood count, and fecal occult blood test (FOBT).
 The FOBT tests for hidden (occult) blood in stools.
 Typically, the patient is asked to supply up to six stool specimens in a specially prepared package.
 A small quantity of feces is smeared on treated paper, which is then exposed to hydrogen peroxide.
 If blood is present, the paper turns blue.

 Simple blood, breath, and stool tests can detect H. pylori with a fairly high degree of accuracy.